Cycling Improvements

 How it is Implemented

 Cycling improvements are usually implemented by local governments, sometimes with funding and technical support of regional or state/provincial transportation agencies.
-It usually begins with Nonmotorized Planning to identify problems and prioritize projects (Litman, et al., 2000).
+It usually begins with Nonmotorized Planning to identify problems and prioritize projects.
 Implementation may require special funds, either shifting funds within existing transportation, a new budget allocation, or grants.

 Travel Impacts

 Bicycling can substitute directly for automobile trips.
-Communities that improve cycling conditions often experience significant increases in bicycle travel and related reductions in vehicle travel (PBQD, 2000).
-Each mile of bikeway per 100,000 residents increases bicycle commuting 0.075 percent, all else being equal (Nelson and Allen, 1997).
+Communities that improve cycling conditions often experience significant increases in bicycle travel and related reductions in vehicle travel (Clifton, et al. 2012; PBQD 2000; Douma and Cleaveland 2008; Handy, Tal and Boarnet 2010).
+Each mile of bikeway per 100,000 residents increases bicycle commuting 0.075 percent, all else being equal (Nelson and Allen 1997).
 Dill and Carr (2003) find that for U.S. cities with more than 250,000 population, each additional mile of bike lanes per square mile is associated with a roughly one percentage point increase in bicycle commute mode share.
 Rietveld and Daniel (2004) find that bicycle transportation increases in cities where cycling is relatively easier (fewer hindrances along cycling routes) and safer, and as cycling is faster and cheaper relative to automobile travel.
+Topp (2008) argues that an system of integrated cycling facilities and rental services, high quality public transportation and carsharing can significantly reduce automobile travel, particularly for shorter urban trips.

 Table 2 Mode Split in Urban Areas (Pucher and Lefevre, 1996)